Marcello Conversi

-From 1947 to 1946 Conversi held a position as a post-doctoral fellow at the University of Chicago, before he returned to Italy as a Professor of Experimental Physics and Director of the Physics Institute at the University of Pisa.
+From 1946 to 1947 Conversi held a position as a post-doctoral fellow at the University of Chicago, before he returned to Italy as a Professor of Experimental Physics and Director of the Physics Institute at the University of Pisa.
 During his time in Pisa, he founded the Centro Studi Calcolatrici Elettroniche (CSCE), where the first Italian computer was built.
 For this work he received the gold medal of the President of Italy in 1961.
 He also developed a new track detector, known as the flash chamber — a precursor to the spark chamber — which went on to become the standard tool in particle and cosmic ray physics.

 In 1958 he returned to the University of Rome, as a Professor of Advanced Physics.
 He had two appointments as director of the institute, one from 1960 to 1962 and the second from 1964 to 1966.
 His influential school, from 1950 at Pisa and from 1958 at Rome, produced many famous Italian particle physicists, such as Marcello Cresti, Carlo Rubbia and Luigi Di Lella.

 From 1962 to 1964, and again from 1975 to 1977, Conversi was affiliated CERN.
 At CERN, Conversi was a member of the Scientific Committee from 1969 to 1975, becoming its vice-president.
 From 1959, he participated in a series of quests at the Synchro-Cyclotron (CERN) for “forbidden” processes in weak interaction.
 When the new Super Proton Synchrotron began its operation in 1976 he played a prominent role in searches for short-lived particles using a stack of nuclear emulsion coupled to the BEBC bubble chamber.

 Conversi was vice president of Italian National Institute of Nuclear Physics from 1967 to 1970.